sarahdini-design/ontario-ed-performance-analysis/README.md

 - compared the two ED indicators to see where those persistent gaps appeared.

 The peer-median benchmark and persistent-gap definition used here are analytical methods created for this project and are separate from CIHI's official performance comparison methodology.
+I initially looked at the mean as a possible peer benchmark, but some corporation-level P90 values were quite high.
+I chose the median because it was less affected by those extreme values and gave me a more stable reference point for this analysis.

 ### SQL example